Recipe: Candy Cane Cookies

 Candy Cane Cookies

-Cream together the butter and sugar in the bowl of a stand mixer with a paddle attachment or with a hand mixer until they look soft and frosting-like.
-Scrape down the sides of the bowl, then mix in the egg, vanilla, and peppermint.
+Place the butter and sugar in the bowl of a stand mixer with a paddle attachment.
+(Alternatively, use an electric hand mixer and large bowl.)
+Beat on medium speed until fluffy and frosting-like.
 Scrape down the sides of the bowl.
-With the mixer on low speed, mix in the flour and salt just until no more visible flour remains.
+Beat in the egg, vanilla, and peppermint or almond extract.
+Scrape down the sides of the bowl.
+With the mixer on low speed, beat in the flour and salt just until no more visible flour remains.

 Use a stiff spatula to mix the dough a few times by hand to work in any last bits of flour.
-Divide the dough and set one piece aside.
-Add 1/2 teaspoon of red food coloring to the remaining dough and work the dye into the dough with the spatula, kneading by hand, or in the mixer on low, whichever method seems easiest to you.
+Divide the dough in half and remove half of the dough.
+Add 1/2 teaspoon of red food coloring to the remaining dough in the bowl.
+Work the color into the dough with the spatula, kneading by hand, or in the mixer on low speed, whichever method seems easiest to you.
 Add additional food coloring as needed until the dough is a bright, vibrant red.

-Pat both pieces of dough into 1-inch thick circles, wrap in plastic, and refrigerate for at least 1 hour or up to 3 days.
+Pat both pieces of dough into 1-inch thick circles and wrap each in plastic wrap.
+Refrigerate for at least 1 hour or up to 3 days.
 This will make the cookies easier to roll out and shape.

-When ready to bake the cookies, preheat the oven to 375°F. Place one rack in the top third and another rack in the bottom third of the oven.
-Line two baking sheets with parchment or nonstick baking mats.
+When ready to bake the cookies, arrange 2 racks to divide the oven into thirds and heat to 375°F. Line two baking sheets with parchment paper or nonstick baking mats.

-Bake for 10 to 12 minutes, until the bottom edges and the tips of the cookies are just barely starting to turn golden.
-Cool for 10 minutes on the baking sheet and then transfer to cooling racks to finish cooling completely.
+Bake until the bottom edges and the tips of the cookies are just barely starting to turn golden-brown, 10 to 12 minutes.
+Cool for 10 minutes on the baking sheet.
+Transfer the cookies to wire cooling racks and cool completely.

-Store cookies between layers of wax paper in an airtight container.
+Storage: Store the cookies between layers of wax or parchment paper in an airtight container.
 They are actually best the day after baking (their flavors have time to mellow) and will stay fresh for about 2 weeks.